-Before U.S. passport holders and passport holders from entry visa-exempt countries depart, they will need to retrieve certain documents ahead of time to take with them to apply for their visa.
+Before U.S. and Canadian passport holders depart, they will need to retrieve certain documents ahead of time to take with them to apply for their visa.
 For your convenience, the Office of Study Abroad has generated instructional materials that will help you with the process of completing the forms required for your visa.
 Feel free to use the following documents to assist you as you apply for your student visa.
 Visa fees to secure a student visa are the responsibility of the student.

 The following are visa services that may assist you with obtaining your visa for an additional fee.
 Please note that these services are not endorsed by or affiliated with Webster University.